sillytsundere/logo-maker/README.md

 ![the console message displayed once all the prompts have been entered and image is generated, 'Generated logo.svg!'](./images/logo-maker-done.png)

+A video demonstrating the process of running the application cen be viewed at this link: [Example Demonstration](https://drive.google.com/file/d/1P1NTsNFbn5xho3q1t0eBlaPtsjhaVzNy/view?usp=sharing)

 ## License

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)